C0nw0nk/Garrys-Mod-Family-Sharing/README.md

 Prevent players bypassing existing bans on Garrys Mod Servers.

-This addon will prevent players bypassing current / existing bans using Steam's built in family sharing feature.
+This script will prevent players bypassing current / existing bans using Steam's built in family sharing feature.

 This will also "if enabled." add banning users by IP address to the default ULX !ban "ulx ban" and !banid "ulx banid" command.